Henryjiepanli/UA-BCD/README.md

 # UA-BCD

-The official implementation of **"Overcoming the Uncertainty Challenges in Detecting Building Changes from Remote Sensing Images"**.
+The official implementation of **"Overcoming the Uncertainty Challenges in Detecting Building Changes from Remote Sensing Images"** [Paper Link](https://www.sciencedirect.com/science/article/abs/pii/S092427162400426X).

 We are delighted to share that our paper has been successfully accepted by the **ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS 2024)**.